 A program that sets forth a schedule of actions during the planning period, each with a timeline for implementation of the policies and achieve the goals and objectives of the housing element (Government Code Section 65583[c]).

-The City of Poway Housing Element update is includes an over eight-year plan for the 2020-2029 housing cycle that includes all 19 jurisdictions in the San Diego region.
-The Housing Element Update serves as an integrated part of the General Plan, but is updated more frequently, as required by State law, to ensure its relevancy and accuracy.
+The updated housing element includes an over eight-year plan for the 2020-2029 housing cycle that includes all 19 jurisdictions in the San Diego region.
+The Housing Element update serves as an integrated part of the General Plan, but is updated more frequently, as required by state law, to ensure its relevancy and accuracy.
 The Housing Element identifies strategies and program that focus on:

 Matching housing supply with need;